GamingCuber/final_project_hth/README.md

 2. From these most popular music genres, what is the general state of their mental health?

-3. What music genres are the least popular, and what are the general mental state of these people?
+3. What music genres are the least popular?

-4. What music genres are in the middle area of popularity?
+4. From these least popular music genres, what is the general state of their mental health?

 5. What is generally the most popular music genre for each state of mental health from 0-10?